Vinícius Júnior: 2024–25: Best FIFA Men's Player and 100th goal for Real Madrid

+2025–present: Contract extension

+On 17 February 2026, Vinícius scored the only goal in a 1–0 away win over Benfica in the Champions League knockout phase play-offs, reaching his 31st goal in the competition to become the second-highest Brazilian scorer, overtaking Kaká and trailing only Neymar.
+A month later, on 11 March, he provided an assist in a 3–0 win over Manchester City, reaching his 31st assist in the Champions League and equaling his club's record in the competition set by Cristiano Ronaldo.
+On 3 May, he scored a brace in a 2–0 away win over Espanyol, reaching 21 goals in the 2025–26 season and becoming the eighth player in the club's history to score more than 20 goals in five consecutive campaigns.

+On 6 August 2026, Vinícius extended his contract with the club until 30 June 2032.

 International career

 2015–2019: Success at youth level

 On 30 October 2015, Vinícius was called up for Brazil by coach Guilherme Dalla Déa for the South American U-15 Championship.
-Vinícius and Brazil won the U-15 title and he was the 2nd top-scorer of the tournament with seven goals.
-He was named player of the tournament and continued to perform which helped him convince Flamengo to sign him by the age of 16.
+Vinícius and Brazil won the U-15 title, and he was the 2nd top-scorer of the tournament with seven goals.
+He was named player of the tournament and continued to perform, which helped him convince Flamengo to sign him by the age of 16.
 On 24 June 2016, Vinícius was called up for a friendly against Chile U-17 and scored two goals and provided two assists in the 4–2 victory.

 In March 2017, Vinícius debuted in the South American U-17 Championship for Brazil with a goal in a 3–0 victory over Peru.
 In the final stage, he scored two goals in a 3–0 win over Ecuador and two goals in a 3–0 victory over Colombia, securing Brazil's place in the 2017 FIFA U-17 World Cup in India, where Brazil (without Vinícius) eventually would finish third.
 After leading Brazil to win the South American U-17 Championship, he was named the tournament's best player and was top goal-scorer with seven goals.